robert-porter/CalculatedField/README.md

 # MiniLang

-Small and simple compiler for a C like language and a VM.
+Compiler and VM for a simple C like language.

 WIP...